Xant3s/viavr-editor/code/docs/specifications/Packages/QuickStart.md

 3. Add the [Unity Bridge](https://gitlab2.informatik.uni-wuerzburg.de/GE/Dev/ViaVR/components/via-vr-unity-bridge) package to the list of package dependencies inside your `package.json`
 4. Use the `JsonLoader` provided by the Unity Bridge to load the configuration from your .json file.
 Use this configuration in your package.
 You can assume the .json exists at `Assets/Settings/<YOUR PACKAGE NAME>/Configuration.json`.
 5. Create a `PackageConfigurator` class that inherits from `UnityBridge.core.PackageConfigurator`.
 Override the necessary [event functions](#event-functions) to automate all tasks you would usually do manually in the Unity editor
-6. If users should be able to configure your package from the VIA-VR Editor build dialog, add a [configDescription](#package-manifest-extensions) to your package manifest
+6. If users should be able to configure your package from the VIA-VR Editor build dialog, add a [configDescription](#package-manifest-extensions) to your package manifest.
+See [example package manifest](https://gitlab2.informatik.uni-wuerzburg.de/GE/Dev/ViaVR/components/gamification-utils/-/blob/main/Packages/de.jmu.ge.gamificationutils/package.json).

 <div class="NOTE">
     <h5>EXAMPLE</h5>